ThoughtWorksInc/hackerbrasileiro/README.md

 ### Set up environment variables

-Open your bashrc with a editor text and insert the code below:
+Open your bashrc file (or zshrc or other shell that you are using) with a editor text and insert the code below:

 ```
 export HACKERBRASILEIRO_PORT=<port_number>